 Possibly the only honor Gretzky did not achieve throughout his illustrious career, The Great One never won a gold medal at the Winter Olympics despite Canada being a hockey powerhouse.
 This absence from the greatest hockey career ever was not because of his performance in the Olympics.
 Until 1998, NHL players were not allowed to play in the Olympics, so Gretzky only had one opportunity to get the gold medal.
 During that year’s Olympics, Canada only placed fourth, so Gretzky did not get a medal as a player.

 What is the “Gretzky Rule?”

-The "Gretzky Rule," implemented in 1985-86, kept 10 skaters on the ice from the result of a penalty by each team in the same play.
+The “Gretzky Rule,” implemented in 1985-86, kept 10 skaters on the ice from the result of a penalty by each team in the same play.
 Before this rule, the teams would play 4-on-4 or 3-on-3 as a result of the penalties.
-The NHL created this rule because the Edmonton Oilers of that era scored consistently 4-on-4 and 3-on-3 hockey so badly that the league decided to try to curb this dominance by making them offset.
+The NHL created this rule because the Edmonton Oilers of that era consistently scored 4-on-4 and 3-on-3 hockey so much that the league decided to try to curb this dominance by making them offset.